- The folding design is supported by a SoftDrop hydraulic system. This will help to unfold the machine more easily.

 The 2.75 CHP motor is powerful enough for runners to run at higher speed levels.
 This treadmill supports a maximum speed of 12 miles per hour.
 Which is usually fast enough for recreational runners.

 If you plan on running at a high-speed level on a regular basis, then you should be aware that at a higher speed level you can expect the motor to make a bit of noise.
-How noisy it will is depends on various factors, like; the room itself, the use (or absence) of a treadmill mat and your own noise acceptance level.
+How noisy it will is depends on various factors, like; the room itself, the use (or absence) of a mat under the treadmill and your own noise acceptance level.

 At first sight, the console of the T614 might look a bit overwhelming to some people.
 There are quite a lot of options which you can choose from and it might take some time to figure out all of the information on the display.
 But once you got a hold of it, you’ll probably agree that most of it does make sense.